esraanasser/e-commerce/README.md

 # E-Commerce Website

 ## Description
-An e-commerce website that allows people to buy and sell physical goods, services, and digital products over the internet rather than at a brick-and-mortar location.
+An e-commerce website that allows people to buy physical goods over the internet rather than at a brick-and-mortar location.
 This platform provides functionalities such as:
 - Processing orders
-- Accepting payments
+- Accepting online payments
 - Adding/removing items to/from the cart
 - Adding/removing items to/from the wishlist
 - Moving items from the wishlist to the cart
 - Viewing product details and categories
 - User authentication (sign up, sign in, change password, forgot password)
 - Product search
 - User logout

 ## Demo